RCuttrell/Active-Directory-Homelab/README.md

 #

 Now, it was finally time for the fun part.
 I logged back into the Kali Linux machine to create a brute force attack against Bob Smith.
 Using the crowbar tool, I ran "crowbar -b rdp -u bsmith -C passwords.txt -s 192.168.10.3/32".
 To break this down, I executed the crowbar tool using "crowbar", specified the service I would be attacking using the -b flag, chose user bsmith using the -u flag, the wordlist I wanted to use with the -C flag, and finally the IP address of the target machine using the -s flag.
-Note that I used the /32 cidr to specify that that was the only IP address within the network that I would be attacking.
+Note that I used the /32 CIDR notation to specify that that was the only IP address within the network that I would be attacking.

 ![crowbar attack](https://github.com/RCuttrell/Active-Directory-Homelab/assets/111534355/b1f75a99-c901-4e9e-928f-87d048d0939c)

 #

 To view the telemtry generated from this attack in Splunk, I logged into the Splunk web interace on my Windows 10 machine and searched the index of endpoint.
-I narrowed my search to the last 15 minute, clicked on the EventCode tab, and notiiced there was a large amount of event codes of 4625.
-A quick Google searched revealed that this code was for failed login attempts on my Windows 10 machine from user Bob Smith.
+I narrowed my search to the last 15 minute, clicked on the EventCode tab, and noticed there was a large amount of event codes of 4625.
+A quick Google search revealed that this code was for failed login attempts.
 After clicking the event code, I could see the details of the event inclduing the time, the computer name, which I named "target-PC", the event message, and the user that the login attempt was made on.

 ![splunk event codes](https://github.com/RCuttrell/Active-Directory-Homelab/assets/111534355/cd09210a-cf51-48ed-9e5e-457d95541ceb)
 ![event code 4625](https://github.com/RCuttrell/Active-Directory-Homelab/assets/111534355/73dd7770-24a8-4f94-a3bf-ede5d836457d)